Alien Aware Networking

 Embrace The Alien

-In addition to the automation of disaggregated networks supporting Alien Wavelength Services, LightRiver can also help you design, build, and deploy your Open Optical network at scale.
+In addition to the automation of disaggregated networks supporting Alien Wavelength Services, LightRiver can also help you design, test, build, and deploy your Open Optical network at scale.

 As the transport network is quickly evolving toward Open, Disaggregated, Plug-and-Play architectures, end-to-end network management is more critical than ever.
 The netFLEX optical domain controller provides support for DWDM Open Line, Open ROADM, NextGen DCI/Waves platforms, and the latest Packet Edge transport, all of which support realtime inventory, programmable analytics, and control automation.
 The end objective is comprehensive management of the underlying wavelength services.